detelinradev/carpooling/README.md

   - We made validation of the user input with help of Java Validation API and use of javax.validation for bean validation

 **Documentation of the project is [here](https://documenter.getpostman.com/view/7601087/SVYwLwZa)**

+**We provide a gallery of screen shots for the possible customer interactions with the application**

 ![2019-08-30 (2)](https://user-images.githubusercontent.com/39421427/64017472-46e92a80-cb32-11e9-81fc-d868cd52bcf7.png)
 ![2019-08-30 (3)](https://user-images.githubusercontent.com/39421427/64017473-4781c100-cb32-11e9-93c3-df338de5ffa2.png)